-FGC results in death through shock and/or excessive bleeding, infection, sepsis, urine retention, ulceration of the genital region, injury to adjacent genital tissue, scarring, infertility, cysts, painful sexual intercourse, increased risk of transmission of sexually transmitted diseases, including HIV/AIDS, and a range of resulting psychological and psychiatric problems.
+FGC can result in death through shock and/or excessive bleeding, infection, sepsis, urine retention, ulceration of the genital region, injury to adjacent genital tissue, scarring, infertility, cysts, painful sexual intercourse, increased risk of transmission of sexually transmitted diseases, including HIV/AIDS, and a range of resulting psychological and psychiatric problems.

 To date, FGC is virtually nonexistent in many Muslim countries, including those in South Asia and the Gulf.
 Other countries such as Burkina Faso, Egypt, Nigeria, Senegal, Somalia and Uganda have banned the practice altogether.
 In addition, FGC has been condemned by Islamic scholars, denounced in fatwas, and rendered illegal by governmental statutes.
 It is important and necessary to work with communities that practice FGM to offer proper religious education and training to disassociate FGM as a religious requirement, and instead view it as an impermissible and dangerous act.